wp-plugins/shashin/readme.txt

 == Frequently Asked Questions ==

-= I added my Picasa album to Shashin, and then after that I made a bunch of changes to the album.
-I changed some captions, added some new pictures, and deleted some pictures.
+= I added my Picasa album to Shashin, and then I added som pictures to it.
 How do I let Shashin know about the changes? =

 In the Shashin admin panel, you'll want to click the icon to sync an album whenever you update it in Picasa.
 This will synchronize your Shashin tables with the Picasa RSS feed.
 If you delete a photo from Picasa, it will get deleted from the Shashin tables as well when you sychronize the album.